jenkinsci/pipeline-plugin/TUTORIAL.md

 Here, `[[name: '*/master']]`is an array with one map element, `[name: '*/master']`, which is an object of type `hudson.plugins.git.BranchSpec`, but we can omit `$class: 'BranchSpec'` since `branches` can only hold this kind of object.
 Similarly, the elements of `userRemoteConfigs` are declared to be of type `UserRemoteConfig`, so this need not be mentioned.

-# Using Slaves
+# Using Agents

-Thus far, pipeline has run only on the Jenkins master - assuming you had no slaves configured.
+Thus far, pipeline has run only on the "master" agent on your Jenkins server - assuming you had no other agents configured.
 You can even force it to run on the master by telling the `node` step the following:

 ```groovy